Edric-Matwiejew/QuOp_MPI/README.rst

 --------------------------------

 QuOp_MPI has been developed for Unix-like systems.
-While, in principle, it is perfectly possible to install QuOp_MPI on a Windows system, this is not currently supported.
-If you wish to run QuOp_MPI on Windows 10 it is advised that the user install the Linux Subsystem for windows, choose Ubuntu as the installed Linux distribution and proceed with the installation method detailed below.
+While, in principle, it is possible to install QuOp_MPI on a Windows system, this is not currently supported.
+The recommended method for using QuOp_MPI on Windows 10 is to install the Linux Subsystem for Windows, choose Ubuntu as the Linux distribution and proceed with the installation instructions detailed below.

 Detailed installation on Ubuntu 18.04.4
 ---------------------------------------